Acute Myeloid Leukemia

 Radiation therapy

 Only used for specific cases of AML, this treatment uses radiation to kill cancer cells and noncancerous cells or slow their growth by damaging their DNA.
-Cancer cells with DNA that is damaged beyond repair either stop dividing or die.
+Cancer cells with DNA that are damaged beyond repair either stop dividing or die.

 Stem cell transplant